simioyin222/pizza-shop/README.md

 Test: It should correctly calculate the cost of a medium pizza with no toppings
 Code: "const myPizza = new Pizza([], "medium"); myPizza.calculateCost();" Expected Output: "12"

+## Test 6
+Test: It should correctly calculate the cost of a large pizza with multiple toppings
+Code: "const myPizza = new Pizza(["cheese", "pepperoni", "mushrooms"], "large"); myPizza.calculateCost();" Expected Output:"16.8"

+## Test 7
+Test: It should correctly calculate the cost of a large pizza with no toppings
+Code: "const myPizza = new Pizza([], "large"); myPizza.calculateCost();" Expected Output: "14.4"